Asashou/notes/05_numpy_matplotlib/05_numpy_matplotlib.md

         - or, use `np.iinfo()`

 - exercise: create a 1D array of length 1 million that's suitable for storing integer values ranging from -1000 to 1000, while using as little memory as possible
-    - how many bytes of memory do you predict it will use? how many does it actually use?
+    - how many bytes of memory do you predict it will use? check `a.nbytes` to see many it actually uses
     - is it safe to add/subtract two such arrays to/from each other?
     - unless you absolutely need the extra double max value, it's safer to use signed integers, in case of subtraction